TheBrownLab/phylofisher-pages/pages/utilites/build_database.md

 `build_dabase.py --rename`:
 - The `--rename` flag allows users to rename taxa in the database.
 - `--rename` requires a tab-delimted file (.tsv) containing the Old Unique ID, New Unique ID, and New Full Name (Table 7).
-- The script will back up the database before renaming taxa.
+- The script will back up the database and then do a full rebuild of the database which includes re-aligning, re-trimming, and rebuilding profile HMMs using the new name provided for each taxon in the input file.

 | Old Unique ID | New Unique ID |    New Full Name    |
 | :-----------: | :-----------: | :-----------------: |